Omni Calculator logo

 Our laser beam divergence calculator calculates the divergence of the beam in the far-field limit.
 You only have to input the values of the diameters at the initial and final points and the distance between the two.
 We will calculate the rest.

-In advanced mode, you can find the fields for the optional variables wavelength, waist diameter, and quality factor of the beam.
+In the further properties section, you can find the fields for the optional variables wavelength, waist diameter, and quality factor of the beam.
 If you insert them, we will fire a warning if your calculations will return a value below the minimal theoretical limit of divergence.
 If you leave them empty, the only alert that will fire is if the divergence calculation returns a negative value.

 Let's now calculate the divergence angle of a laser beam.
 Consider a beam with initial diameter Di=4 mmD_{\text{i}}= 4\ \text{mm}.
 Let's move away from the source by a distance l=10 ml=10\ \text{m}, and measure the diameter again.
 We find Df=7.5 mmD_{\text{f}}=7.5\ \text{mm}.
 This information is all we need to calculate the divergence of that beam.
 Input the values in the LASER beam divergence calculator.